chris-emerson/rabu-backend/README.md

 celery -A trabu_backend worker -l INFO
 ```
 # Security & CORS
 This demo project is not secure.
 CORS has been disabled for development purposes since this is not intended for production usage.
-The only precaution taken is to use direnv to reduce the chance of accidental credential leakage.
+The only precaution taken is to use direnv to reduce the chance of accidental API key leakage.

 # Documentation